Giants Stadium

-Giants Stadium (sometimes referred to as Giants Stadium at the Meadowlands or The Swamp) was a stadium located in East Rutherford, New Jersey, in the Meadowlands Sports Complex.
-The venue was open from 1976 to 2010, and it primarily hosted sporting events and concerts.
-It was best known as the home field of the New York Giants and New York Jets football teams.
-The maximum seating capacity was 80,242.
-The structure itself was 756 ft long, 592 ft wide and 144 ft high from service level to the top of the seating bowl and 178 ft high to the top of the south tower.
+Giants Stadium (sometimes referred to as Giants Stadium at the Meadowlands) was a stadium located in East Rutherford, New Jersey, in the Meadowlands Sports Complex.
+The venue was open from 1976 to 2010, and primarily hosted sporting events and concerts.
+It was the home field of the New York metropolitan area's two National Football League teams, the New York Giants (from 1976 to 2009) and the New York Jets (from 1984 to 2009).
+It also was the home field of two New York metro area professional soccer teams, the NASL's New York Cosmos (from 1977 to 1984) and Major League Soccer's New York Red Bulls (from 1996 to 2009).

+The stadium's maximum seating capacity was 80,242.
+The structure was 756 ft long, 592 ft wide and 144 ft high from service level to the top of the seating bowl and 178 ft high to the top of the south tower.
 The volume of the stadium was 64.5 e6cuft, and 13,500 tons of structural steel were used in the building process while 29,200 tons of concrete were poured.
 It was owned and operated by the New Jersey Sports and Exposition Authority (NJSEA).
 The stadium's field was aligned northwest to southeast, with the press box along the southwest sideline.

 In the early 1970s, the New York Giants were sharing Yankee Stadium with the New York Yankees baseball team, and began looking for a home of their own.
-The Giants struck a deal with the fledgling New Jersey Sports and Exposition Authority in 1971 and ground broke on the construction of the new facility in 1972.
+The Giants struck a deal with the fledgling New Jersey Sports and Exposition Authority in 1971 and broke ground on the construction of the new facility in 1972.
 The Giants' last full season in Yankee Stadium was 1972, as the ballpark was closed for a massive reconstruction following the end of the Yankees' 1973 season.
 Since their new stadium would take a significant amount of time to finish, and they could not use their home facility due to the construction, the Giants moved out of state and played in New Haven, Connecticut at the Yale Bowl from October 1973 through 1974, but won just once in twelve games there.
 They returned to New York for one final season in 1975 and shared Shea Stadium in Flushing, Queens, with the Yankees, Mets, and Jets.
 The Giants finally moved into their new home on October 10, 1976, week five of the season.